eda-ricercatore/gulyas-scripts/notes/python.md

 		\cite[Chapter 9, pp. 185]{Hall2009b}.
 	- Name binding is used to map/connect a name to an object
 		\cite[Chapter 9, pp. 184]{Hall2009b}.
+	- The state of an instance object is determined by the values of its attributes/properties/fields/characteristics
+		\cite[Chapter 9, pp. 185]{Hall2009b}.
 + Difference instances of a class has different sets of data, but have the same behavior that is determined by the class definition;
 	this behavior can be defined, extended, or altered